Camo overshirt, selvedge shirt and bamboo jeans: 3 new designs unearthed from Japan

 And if we love Japanese selvedge, it's because the shuttle of their machines is very slow.

-This slowness, coupled with the patience of the artisans, results in charming irregular fabrics with exceptional grain.
+This slowness, coupled with the patience of the artisans, results in charming irregular fabrics with an exceptional grain.

-A beautiful heritage of Japanese know-how.
+A beautiful legacy of Japanese know-how.

 It takes more time and more expertise.
 So it's more expensive, but it's so beautiful.